edelstone/tints-and-shades/README.md

 If you're a developer and want to help with the project, please comment on [open issues](https://github.com/edelstone/tints-and-shades/issues) or create a new one and communicate your intentions.
 Once we agree on a path forward you can just make a pull request and take it to the finish line.

+## Local development

+*Prerequisites: Node.js 14+*

+1. Clone this project.
+1. Navigate to the project in your terminal.
+1. Install dependencies: `npm install`.
+1. Start the server: `npm run serve`.
+1. Navigate to `localhost:8080` in your browser.

 ## Support this project
 The Tint & Shade Generator will always be free but your support is greatly appreciated.